 You can go on a cruise and enjoy just what was in the ticket price, and why not, it is a great full-board holiday.
 You can still dine in the main restaurants, dress up and enjoy black tie nights and see the great acts all in your holiday cost.
-You may be able to, in some cases argue that the tip added to your bill is removed, but is that maybe a step too far?
-Loss of income whether tips or wages sees staff making decisions about where they work, we are all the same.
-Tips are a restaurant staff’s and cruise staff’s bonus which, is long established in the world.
-In the USA tipping is part of the culture.
+You may be able to, in some cases argue that the tip added to your bill is removed, but that is changing.

 TIPS and TIPPING